 Triggered memories can still feel overwhelming, but her neighborhood is also coming back to life.
 Next door, a crane drops a pile of plywood beams, and construction crews are framing new homes.
 All over the ground, green sprouts are pushing through the blackened decay.

-"This green is hopeful to me," says Bryant.
+"This green is hopeful to me," Bryant says.
 "This is just a sign that nature comes back — and is forgiving.
 And that we can, we can.
 We can come back."

-To help process her grief Bryant is taking a writing class.
-She's finding it therapeutic to put her painful memories into words and phrases.
+To help process her grief, Bryant is taking a writing class.
+She finds it therapeutic to put her painful memories into words and phrases.

-"Grief breathing into my bones of lead," reads Bryant.
+"Grief breathing into my bones of lead," Bryant reads.
 "It stuck there in the deep.
 Was it all a dream?
 After we were refugees."

 "It is going back to the place of trauma," Bryant admits.
 "But it's also going back to our home."